rvarago/absent/README.md

 Which calls `id()` if the `std::optional<person>` contains a `person` and wraps it inside a new `std::optional<int>`.
 Otherwise, in case the `std::optional<person>` does not contain a `person` it simply returns an empty `std::optional<int>`.

-It's also possible to use the non-member overload for `fmap`, but at the call site, the user has to wrap the member function inside a lambda, which adds a little bit of noise to the caller code.
+It's also possible to use the non-member overload for `transform`, but at the call site, the user has to wrap the member function inside a lambda, which adds a little bit of noise to the caller code.

 #### and_then (>>)